 I was a bit overwhelmed at first and most of the machine lockers working didn’t mind me drawing.
 It was great to chat about the process and craft.
 I took a variety of dry and wet media to capture the atmosphere of the people and place.
 Here are some my sketches from the day.

-The machines were fantastic to draw and quite archaic.
-I tried to capture the rhythm and movement of the bobbins and cotton whirling in the air.
+were fantastic to draw and quite archaic.
+I tried to capture the rhythm and movement of the bobbins and cotton whirling in

 The images below are drawn in a handmade sketchbook that I made at the urban sketchers Barcelona Symposium a few years ago, which is great to put to good use .
 I like the exposure of the threads and stitches next to the sketches.
 The expressive marks capture the sound of the machines whirling and moving rhythmically.